LibraryCarpentry/lc-python-intro/episodes/04-functions.md

 ## Use the built-in function `help` to get help for a function.

 Every built-in function has online documentation.
-You can access the documentation using the `help()` function or by adding a `?` at the end of your function name in Jupyter.
+You can always access the documentation using the built-in `help()` function.
+In the jupyter environment, you can access help by either adding a `?` at the end of your function and running it or Hold down <kbd>Shift</kbd>, and press <kbd>Tab</kbd> when your insertion cursor is in or near the function name.

 ```python
 help(round)